 - A classic light-fitting

 There are so many types of light-fitting that are modern or contemporary and they can look fantastic.
 However, nothing will beat a traditional chandelier to make a statement and that’s why you will find this sort of feature in houses both traditional and contemporary.
-A chandelier or other type of vintage light-fitting can blend well into even the most stylish of modern homes, you just need to ensure it accentuates the other pieces appropriately and that it lights up the space in the right way!
+Antique chandeliers or other types of vintage light-fittings can blend well into even the most stylish of modern homes, you just need to ensure it accentuates the other pieces appropriately, and that it lights up the space in the right way!
 You can choose for a fully authentic antique, or could simply have the same style installed with a realistic imitation which are readily available at affordable prices.
 It all depends on your budget!

 One of the best ways to start pulling together ideas for your preferred style is by creating mood boards and looking for inspiration on creative sites such as Pinterest.
 You’ll soon have a much better idea of the kind of items you’re looking for!